Team Official Handbook

 How do I get my players into the website so I can create a game sheet?

-In order to upload you players to the website you must be logged-in as a team official.
+In order to upload your players to the website you must be logged-in as a team official.
 Select the "Add to Squad" tool on the My Team section of the website to add players to your Team.
 Only those players who appear on your Official Team Roster can be uploaded to the website.
-Players must be uploaded to the website in order to appear on the game sheet.
+Once you have uploaded your players they need to be approved by ERSL staff in order to appear on your game sheet.

 How do I remove a player from the website who is no longer registered with my team?